Marriage and Divorce Certificates Purchases

 The month, day and year of the marriage or divorce

-- The county where the marriage license or divorce was issued
+The Kentucky county where the marriage license or divorce decree was issued

-- Phone number where you can be reached during the day from 8:00 a.m. - 4:30 p.m.
+Phone number where you can be reached during the day from 8 a.m. to 4:30 p.m.
 Eastern time

 Enclose a check or money order payable to the Kentucky State Treasurer to cover the cost of each certificate ordered and mail to:

 Office of Vital Statistics

 275 East Main Street, 1E-A

 Getting Married in Kentucky: What Do You Need to Know?

 Marriage licenses are issued in the county clerk's office in each Kentucky county.
 If you have any questions, please contact the county clerk's office in your area.
 Both bride and groom must appear together to get a license.
 Licenses are valid for 30 days from the date of issuance and the license fee is non-refundable.
 The license must be used within the state of Kentucky.

 You must be 18 to be married in Kentucky without parental consent.
 Applicants 16 and 17 years old must have parental consent and the license must be issued in the county of residence of the underage applicant.
 If both applicants are under age, the license must be issued in the bride's county of residence.
 No one younger than 16 may be issued a license unless the bride is pregnant and a district court judge issues a court order directing the clerk to issue the license.